spinen/laravel-clickup/README.md

 ### Personal Token

-If you do not what to use the OAuth flow, then you can allow the user to provide you a personal token that you can save on the `User`.
+If you do not want to use the OAuth flow, then you can allow the user to provide you a personal token that you can save on the `User`.

 ```bash
 $ php artisan tinker